coleifer/peewee/docs/peewee/database.rst

 .. note::
     If you attempt to nest transactions with peewee using the :py:meth:`~Database.transaction` context manager, only the outer-most
     transaction will be used.
+If an exception occurs in a nested block, the transaction will NOT be rolled-back -- only exceptions that bubble-up to the outer-most transaction will trigger a rollback.

-However if an exception occurs in a nested block, this can lead to unpredictable behavior, so it is strongly recommended that you use :py:meth:`~Database.atomic`.
+    As this can may lead to unpredictable behavior, it is recommended that you use :py:meth:`~Database.atomic`.

 Explicit Savepoints